Qiskit/qiskit.org/README.md

 8.  **`/mixins`**: Mixin functions shared through the whole project.

+9.  **`/new-content`**: Content for the learning resources cards

-9.  **`/pages`**: This is a starting point because if you want to know what is the website structure, it's the same as this folder's structure.
+10.  **`/pages`**: This is a starting point because if you want to know what is the website structure, it's the same as this folder's structure.
 Nuxt reads all the `.vue` files inside this directory and creates the application router based on it.
 You can find information at [Nuxt's pages directory documentation](https://nuxtjs.org/guide/directory-structure#the-pages-directory).
 All `.vue` pages prefixed by an underscore are [dynamic routes](https://nuxtjs.org/guide/routing/#dynamic-routes) and we use them to create different pages based on the same template.
 We also use [nuxt-link](https://nuxtjs.org/guide/routing/) to keep the user inside our webapp router.

-10.  **`/plugins`**: You can find information at [Nuxt's plugins directory documentation](https://nuxtjs.org/guide/directory-structure#the-plugins-directory)
+11.  **`/plugins`**: You can find information at [Nuxt's plugins directory documentation](https://nuxtjs.org/guide/directory-structure#the-plugins-directory)

-11.  **`/statics`**: You can find information at [Nuxt's statics directory documentation](https://nuxtjs.org/guide/directory-structure#the-static-directory)
+12.  **`/statics`**: You can find information at [Nuxt's statics directory documentation](https://nuxtjs.org/guide/directory-structure#the-static-directory)

-12.  **`/tests`**: Unit tests made with Jest
+13.  **`/tests`**: Unit tests made with Jest

-13.  **`/textbook`**: Redirect page for textbook

 14. **`nuxt-config.js`**: This is the main configuration file for a Nuxt site.
 You can find information at [Nuxt's config documentation](https://nuxtjs.org/guide/configuration)